What is it?

 The Small Business Cashflow (Loan) Scheme (SBCS) has been introduced to support businesses and organisations struggling because of loss of actual or predicted revenue as a result of COVID-19.
 They must have 50 or fewer full-time-equivalent employees.

 Inland Revenue will administer the payments and repayments of this scheme.
-Applications will be open from 12 May 2020 to 12 June 2020 inclusive.
+Applications will be open until 24th July 2020.

 Eligible businesses and organisations are entitled to a one-off loan.
 The maximum amount loaned is $10,000 plus $1,800 per full-time-equivalent employee.